 - Other commitments

-You will never be able to please everyone with a solution.
-But, if you can get a prayer meeting started with regular attendance, it will help.
-You can then move on to setting up small groups for people who can't attend the weekly prayer meeting or Sunday worship service.
+You will never find a solution that pleases everyone.
+However, a prayer meeting with regular attendance will help.
+You can then set up small groups for people who can't attend the weekly prayer meeting or Sunday worship service.

 2. Attendance Is Consistently Decreasing

-How has your attendance been over the past couple of years?
-If your attendance has steadily been declining, this could one one of the signs your church is in trouble.
+How has attendance been over the past couple of years of your church life cycle?
+If you're experiencing declining church attendance, it could mean your church is in trouble.

 What to Do About It